-The Management and those charged with governance's responsibilities in respect of the financial statements (continued)
+The Management and those charged with governance's responsibilities in respect of the interim financial statements (continued)

-The Management and those charged with governance confirm that the Group and the Bank have complied with the above requirements in preparing the financial statements.
+The Management and those charged with governance confirm that the Group and the Bank have complied with the above requirements in preparing the interim financial statements.

-Semior Executive Vice President & Group Chief Financial Officer
+Mrs. Mar Amara Senter Execution Senior Executive Vice President & Group Chief Financial Officer CLEDA BANK President & G President & Group Managing Director

-CIEDA BANK In Channy

-President & Group Managing Director

-Phnom Penh, Kingdom of Cambodia

-Date: 8 February 2023
+Phnom Penh, Kingdom of Cambodia Date: 8 February 2023